 In order to apply for a patent, you can use the application guide on the Norwegian Industrial Property Office's website.
-The application guide provides a more convenient and faster application process.
+The application guide provides a more convenient application process.
 You can write, submit, pay and receive your receipt, all in one operation.

 Alternatively, you can submit applications for patents to the Norwegian Industrial Property Office via Altinn.
 You have to pay a fee to have the application processed.
 See the Norwegian Industrial Property Office website for processing fees.

 The application process can be complex.
 If you have no previous experience with submitting such applications, you should consider getting professional help from a patent agency, for example.